 If you’re about to get a payday loan

-If you’re short of money this month, what makes you think you’ll have the money plus interest next month?
+If you’re short of money this month, really think about whether you’ll have the money plus interest next month?
 Are you expecting extra income?
-Or are you going to cut back considerably on spending?
+Or are you going to have to cut back considerably on spending?

 Consider whether a loan that you repay in instalments might be better for you

 If you decide to get a payday loan check that the lender is regulated by the Financial Conduct Authority (FCA).

 All you need to pay is the interest on the credit you have used.
 Any additional charges must be refunded to you.